lifecompartmentalized/lifecompartmentalized.github.io/content/posts/stagesofrecovery.md

 But while I started being able to see my some of symptoms more clearly, I still could not tell apart my parts. they kept me from coming to terms with the fact that I was having the difficulties I did as an adult due to trauma I experienced as a child.

+I've experienced what I label as depersonalization since I was very small.
+At age 4, my mom documents me telling her that I felt like a doll, that I didn't feel real.
+Throughout my life, the severity of my depersonalization has fluctuated significantly.

+[^4]: To me, depersonalization feels like I do not feel real---I feel floaty in my body, and, as a 4 year old me described it, "I feel like a doll".
+That is, I feel fake and unreal.
 -->